Last Updated on August 30, 2022 by AIFS Abroad

-Interested in studying abroad in Prague?
+Want to in study abroad in Prague?
 Alicia, who just got back from spending her fall semester there, gives the rundown on why Prague is so awesome — especially when you study abroad there with AIFS.
 As a Student Vlogger, she captured all of this on film.
-Give it a watch below for some solid advice and inspiration!
+Give it a watch above for some solid advice and inspiration!

 First, I just have to brag about how beautiful the city of Prague is.
 It’s one of the most incredible places I’ve ever been.
 Before I went, people told me it looked like a fairytale… it does!
 The river, the Charles bridge, the castle… everything is just gorgeous.